getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 ES5 introduced a way to override part of these default operations, not on an object level but a per-property level, through the use of getters and setters.
 Getters are properties which actually call a hidden function to retrieve a value.
 Setters are properties which actually call a hidden function to set a value.

 When you define a property to have either a getter or a setter or both, its definition becomes an "accessor descriptor" (as opposed to a "data descriptor").
-For accessor-desciptors, the `value` and `writable` characteristics of the descriptor are moot and ignored, and instead JS considers the `set` and `get` characteristics of the property (as well as `configurable` and `enumerable`).
+For accessor-descriptors, the `value` and `writable` characteristics of the descriptor are moot and ignored, and instead JS considers the `set` and `get` characteristics of the property (as well as `configurable` and `enumerable`).

 Consider: